bradleytenuta/piplex/NEW_README.md

 ### Start and shutdown the plex server.

-To run the docker container: `docker-compose -f ~/piplex/docker-compose.yml up -d`.
+To run the docker container: `sudo docker-compose -f ~/piplex/docker-compose.yml up -d`.

-To shutdown the docker container `docker-compose -f ~/piplex/docker-compose.yml down`.
+To shutdown the docker container `sudo docker-compose -f ~/piplex/docker-compose.yml down`.

 See all containers running `docker ps`.